henrik-and/henrik-and.github.io/gum-demo/README.md

 The `webrtc-internals` page will now display lots of detailed information.

 *   **`getUserMedia` Requests:** You can inspect the exact constraints that were passed to the API and see the raw, detailed properties of the `MediaStreamTrack` that was returned.
 *   **PeerConnection Stats:** If you have the PeerConnection loopback enabled, you can select the active connection to view a comprehensive list of real-time stats graphs.
 This includes everything from bitrate and packet loss to detailed audio processing metrics like echo cancellation return loss and audio input level.
-This is the most powerful way to get a deep understanding of the WebRTC audio pipeline's behavior.